PrithviSyam/PrithviSyam/README.md

-This repository contains the source code for my personal portfolio website, a fully responsive, single page application designed to showcase my projects, skills, and publications in the fields of Data  Science, AI/ML, and Software Development.
-The site is built with a "Modern & Techie" aesthetic, featuring a unique horizontal scroll, extensive animations, and interactive easter eggs.

-Features:   The portfolio is designed to be an engaging and interactive experience for visitors, especially recruiters and fellow developers.
+This repository contains the source code for my personal portfolio website, a fully responsive, single-page application designed to showcase my projects, skills, and publications in the fields of Data Science, AI/ML, and Software Development.
+The site follows a modern and tech-focused aesthetic, featuring horizontal scroll navigation, extensive animations, and hidden interactive easter eggs.
+The portfolio is designed to provide an engaging experience for visitors, especially recruiters and fellow developers, while demonstrating advanced front-end development skills.

-UI/UX & Animations:
+A. UI/UX & Animations

-• Horizontal Scrolling: The entire website navigates horizontally, with each section occupying a full viewport width, creating a unique gallery-like experience.
+        1. Horizontal Scrolling: The entire site navigates horizontally, with each section spanning the full viewport width, creating a gallery-like browsing experience.

-• Glassmorphism UI: A "liquid glass" effect is used on cards and navigation elements, creating a sense of depth with blurred, semi-transparent backgrounds.
+        2. Glassmorphism UI: Cards and navigation elements employ blurred, semi-transparent “liquid glass” styling to create depth.

-• Fluid Hover Effects: Navigation links, project cards, and skill headers feature a smooth "liquid light" animation on hover, enhancing interactivity.
+        3. Fluid Hover Effects: Navigation links, project cards, and skill headers feature smooth “liquid light” animations on hover.

-• Hero Animation: The name "Prithvi Syam D S." is revealed with a custom "decode" effect, followed by a 2-second pause before the final period gracefully transforms into a vibrant underline.
+        4. Hero Animation: The name “Prithvi Syam D S.” is revealed with a custom decode effect, followed by a timed transformation into a vibrant underline.

+        5. Scroll-Reveal Animations: Content fades and slides into view as the user scrolls, maintaining a smooth visual flow.

+        6. Animated Section Dividers: Subtle SVG wave animations separate sections, enhancing the fluid design language.

+        7. Glitch Effect on Name: The header name animates with a controlled glitch effect on hover, adding a high-tech aesthetic.

+        8. 3D Parallax Tilt: Project and skill cards tilt dynamically with mouse movement, featuring a reflective glare effect.

+        9. Gooey Button Morphing: Primary buttons distort with a liquid-like morphing animation on hover.

+        10. Animated Social Icons: Social media links animate with unique, branded effects for a polished feel.

+B. Multi-Theme System

+        1. Light/Dark Modes: Users can toggle between a clean light mode and a sleek dark mode.
+Preferences persist across sessions.

+        2. Neon Hacker Theme (Easter Egg): A hidden neon-green theme with futuristic fonts and angular UI.
+Activated by triple-clicking the theme toggle button.

+        3. Theme-Specific Styles: Each theme alters not only colors but also fonts and UI roundness, creating distinct aesthetics.

+C. Interactive Backgrounds

+        1. Personalized Animated Sky Chart: A canvas-based starfield rendering the real sky chart from my birthday.
+Stars like Sirius, Betelgeuse, and Regulus are included, making the design uniquely personal.
+The sky subtly drifts and reacts to cursor movements.

+        2. Interactive Particle Layer:
+                    a.
+Cursor leaves a glowing light trail across the screen.
+                    b.
+Particle bursts are triggered on click and when hovering over skill headers.

-Interactive Sections:
+D. Interactive Sections

-• 3D Flip Cards for Projects: The project showcase initially displays only the project titles.
-On click, each card performs a 3D flip to reveal a detailed description, the tech stack used, and links to publications.
+        1. 3D Flip Cards for Projects: Project titles flip to reveal descriptions, tech stack details, and links.
 Only one card can be flipped at a time to maintain focus.

-• Accordion Skills Menu: The "Technical Toolkit" section is organized into an interactive accordion.
-Clicking a category header smoothly expands a dropdown list of relevant skills, each presented in a clean, modern tile.
+        2. Accordion Skills Menu: Skills are organized into expandable categories for better readability and navigation.

-Hidden Easter Eggs:
+E. Hidden Easter Eggs

-• To add a personal touch and showcase creativity, the site includes several hidden features:

-• The Terminal: Clicking on the name in the header 5 times reveals a full-screen, glass-style  command-line terminal.
-Users can type commands like help, projects, skills and exit.
+        1. Terminal: Clicking the header name five times opens a fullscreen glass-style terminal.
+Commands include: help, projects, skills, and exit.

-• The Hidden Sea Chart: Typing nautical into the terminal triggers a wave animation that reveals a hidden sea chart displaying the gaming name "The Nautical One."
+        2. Hidden Sea Chart: Typing nautical in the terminal reveals a wave animation and a hidden sea chart with the alias “The Nautical One.”

-• The Deep Sea Discovery: Clicking the "Designed & Built by Prithvi Syam" text in the footer triggers a full-screen overlay where an ASCII art of a majestic galleon is drawn line-by-line, followed by the signature: > Captain on deck: The Nautical One.
+        3. Deep Sea Discovery: Clicking the footer text triggers an ASCII-art galleon animation with the signature: Captain on deck: The Nautical One.

-• Developer Console Message: A custom, styled message is logged in the browser's developer console for curious visitors.
+        4. Developer Console Message: A custom-styled greeting appears in the browser console.

+        5. Konami Code (Retro 8-Bit Mode): Entering the Konami Code transforms the entire site into a retro 8-bit style with pixel fonts and starfield background.

+        6. Flappy Bird Mini-Game: Typing 2004 in the terminal launches a playable Flappy Bird overlay, dynamically themed based on the current site mode.

-Technology Stack:
+F. Technology Stack

-• This project was built from the ground up with a focus on simplicity, performance, and modern aesthetics, using only front-end technologies.

-• Core: HTML5, CSS3, JavaScript (ES6)
+        1. Core: HTML5, CSS3, JavaScript (ES6)

-• Styling: Tailwind CSS for a utility-first workflow.
-All custom styles, including animations and glassmorphism effects, are contained within a single <style> block.
+        2. Styling: Tailwind CSS (utility-first).
+All custom styles, animations, and glassmorphism effects are contained in a single <style> block.

-• Fonts: Google Fonts are used for typography:
+        3. Fonts:

-    o Inter for the main body and UI text. o Fira Code for the terminal and ASCII art easter eggs. o Cinzel for the "Nautical" themed easter egg.
+            a.
+Inter for body/UI text.
+            b.
+Fira Code for terminal and ASCII art.
+            c.
+Cinzel for nautical-themed easter eggs.
+            d.
+Orbitron for neon hacker mode.

-• Deployment: on GitHub Pages.
+        4. Deployment: GitHub Pages.

-Code Structure:
+G. Code Structure

-• For maximum portability and ease of deployment, the entire project is contained within a single index.html file.
+        1. Single File: Entire project is contained within index.html for simplicity and portability.

-• <head> Section:

-      o Contains all meta tags and links to external assets (Tailwind CSS and Google Fonts). o A single <style> tag holds all custom CSS, including @keyframes for all animations (name reveal, liquid effects, etc.) and utility styles for the glass UI and interactive elements.
+        2. Head Section: Meta tags, external assets (Tailwind, Google Fonts), and custom <style> block with keyframes and effects.

-• <body> Section:
+        3. Body Section:

-    o <header>: The fixed navigation bar at the top of the page.<main class="flex">: This is the core container that enables the horizontal layout.
-All page sections are direct children of this element. o <section class="page-section">: Each distinct part of the portfolio (Hero, About, Projects, Skills, Contact) is wrapped in a section tag that is styled to be 100vw wide and 100vh high. o Modals & Overlays: The HTML for all pop-ups (Contact Modal, Terminal, Sea Chart, Deep Sea Discovery) is located at the end of the <body> and is hidden by default with CSS.
+            a. <header>: Fixed navigation bar.
+            b. <main class="flex">: Horizontal scroll container holding all sections (Hero, About, Projects, Skills, Contact).
+            c. <section class="page-section">: Each section styled to fill viewport width and height.
+            d.
+Hidden modals & overlays (Terminal, Sea Chart, Flappy Bird, Deep Sea Discovery) located at the end of the body.

-• <script> Section:
+        4. Script Section:

-    o A single script tag at the very end of the <body> contains all the JavaScript logic. o Event Listeners: The script is wrapped in a DOMContentLoaded event listener to ensure all HTML elements are loaded before it runs. o Functionality: It handles all interactive features, including the horizontal scroll navigation, mobile menu toggle, project card flipping, skills accordion, and the logic for triggering and displaying all easter eggs.
+            a.
+Single <script> at the end of the body.
+            b.
+Wrapped in DOMContentLoaded for reliable execution.
+            c.
+Handles horizontal scrolling, navigation, mobile menu toggle, card flips, skills accordion, theme switching, sky chart rendering, particle effects, and all easter egg logic.